Sesame Logo

 Get a Wegovy® (semaglutide) prescription online for weight management and heart health

 Book care online through Sesame's weight loss program to see if a Wegovy prescription or another GLP-1 medication is right for you.
-Wegovy is a GLP-1 receptor agonist used with healthy eating and physical activity to support long-term weight management, reduce certain heart risks, and improve liver health in specific conditions.
+Wegovy is FDA-approved to support long-term weight management when used with healthy eating and physical activity.

 This medication can help you: